luke-h1/fe-talk-2024/slides.md

 <img src='/no-nice.gif' />

 <!--
-and most importantly this isn't a great experience for users.
+and this isn't a great experience for users.
 -->

 ---